Jul 12, 2020

-- Demonstrate an understanding of the functional areas of business to include accounting, marketing and law.
+- Demonstrate an understanding of the concepts and terms in accounting, marketing, management, and law.

 Gian Roma, Chairperson